Investigating the role of tetraquark operators in lattice QCD studies of the $a_0(980)$ and $\kappa$ resonances: Finite-volume spectra

 \subsection{\boldmath Channel involving the $a_0(980)$ resonance}

 Results for the stationary-state energies in the isotriplet non-strange zero-momentum $A_{1g}^-$ channel are presented in this section.
 The results shown are obtained using a normalization time, metric time, and diagonalization time of $\tau_N=3$, $\tau_0=4$, and $\tau_D=7$, respectively.
 The same procedure as described in Sec.~\ref{sec:kappa_results} is used to arrive at these choices for the GEVP parameters which yield a good combination of reduced noise and a sufficiently diagonal matrix $\widetilde{C}(t)$ for $t > t_D$.
 To ensure our results were insensitive to our choice of GEVP parameters within the window, the spectrum was extracted for various choices and compared.
+The so-called disconnected contributions associated with the $\etaop$ operators in this channel lead to significantly larger statistical errors in the determination of the correlation matrix, compared to the $\kappa$ channel.
+This is the main reason that we end up using $\tau_D=7$, which is substantially smaller than the value of 12 used in the $\kappa$ channel.

 Fits to the diagonal elements of the correlator matrix $\widetilde{C}(t)$, obtained after the single-pivot procedure described in Sec.~\ref{sec:temporal}, are shown as effective energy plots in Fig.~\ref{fig:a0_fits}.
 In the top two rows are shown the fits which yield the lowest six energies using only the single-meson and meson-meson operators (twelve in total) listed in Tables~\ref{tab:single-meson-ops} and \ref{tab:two-meson-ops}, excluding the tetraquark operator.
 In the bottom two rows are presented the fits which yield the lowest six energies using all thirteen operators listed in Tables~\ref{tab:single-meson-ops} and \ref{tab:two-meson-ops} and also including the tetraquark operator in Table~\ref{tab:tetraq}.
 Only the fits for the six lowest-lying energies are shown, but higher energies were also obtained.
 Fit details are given in Tables~\ref{tab:a0_fit_details_no_tq} and \ref{tab:a0_fit_details_tq}.
 As in the $\kappa$ channel, note that the fit qualities in Tables~\ref{tab:a0_fit_details_no_tq} and \ref{tab:a0_fit_details_tq} are all reasonably good.
 The results obtained with only the meson and meson-meson operators do not themselves give any hint of unreliable energy extractions.